janscience/TeeRec/README.md

 - SDWrite: Write data on SD card.
 - Display: Display data on a monitor.
 - RTClock: Time and date strings from the real time clock.
+- TestSignals: Generate test signals on pulse-width modulation pins.
+- TeensyBoard: Find out which Teensy board we are running on.

 ## Examples